 Homemade Burger Patties

-These juicy homemade burger patties are easy to make and are better than store-bought.
-You can make these with beef, bison, salmon, or lamb.
-All the recipe variations are included in the post!
+These juicy homemade hamburger patties are easy to make and are better than store-bought.
+You can make these with beef, bison, salmon, or any meat you have on hand for a delicious summer dinner.

 Ingredients